-190 EFRAG agrees with the IASB that having a robust set of indicators for an indicatoronly impairment model is important.
+EFRAG agrees with the IASB that having a robust set of indicators for an indicator-only impairment model is important.
 EFRAG notes that paragraph 12 of IAS 36 already sets out a non-exhaustive list of indicators.
 This list includes external and internal sources of information that an entity should consider in assessing whether an asset is impaired such as declines in the value of the asset, significant changes in the environment in which the entity operates that might adversely affect the value of the asset, the entity's market capitalisation and evidence from internal factors that point to a potential decline in the value of the asset.

-191 EFRAG noted that its Discussion Paper Goodwill Impairment Test: can it be Improved? includes a list of potential indicators of impairment.
+Improved? includes a list of potential indicators of impairment.
 The possible additions might include a failure to meet the key objectives of the acquisition or macroeconomic and entity specific conditions, such as observable prices for CGU, evolution of entity's actual earnings vs budget, cost factors and changes in management.
 The IASB is proposing in this DP enhanced disclosure requirements on the performance of acquisitions.
 EFRAG suggests that the IASB should consider how the information about this performance may provide additional evidence of impairment, and how it can be integrated in a possible amendment to the impairment assessment requirements.